ericbannon/qubetics-ubuntu22.04-validator-docker/README.md

 Enter in your node details and proceed to make note of any of the outpout - mnemonics & Node information.
 Store somewhere safe and secure.

-# See Host-Utilities README.md -Instructions on Auto-Upgrades and Safe Reboot
+# See Host-Utilities README.md
+Instructions on Auto-Upgrades and Safe Reboot in [Host Utilities README](./host-utilities/README.md)

 ## Concluding Notes